Electricity Demand, Forecasting the Peaks: Development and Implementation of C-EVA Method

 Keywords:

-electricity load, demand, extreme value analysis, cluster analysis, camel effect, peak forecasting, energy markets
+electricity load, demand, extreme value analysis, cluster, camel effect, peak forecasting, energy markets

 Abstract